wyntau/meblog/README.md

 3. start the mongoDB daemon : double click **mongodb.bat**. **\*\*NOT**** close the window
 4. start the app : double click **start.bat**. **\*\*NOT**** close the window
 5. access <http://localhost:3000> for meblog :)

+### TODO:

+- post comment for visitor
+- archive and comment page navigation